 Retouching The Image and Cleaning The Background

 Like any proper cleanup, we have to remove the remaining impurities of the jewelry such as fingerprints, scratches, and dust.
-When we take the picture of the jewelry, the camera will capture everything.
+When we take a picture of the jewelry, the camera will capture everything.
 From scratches to dust, the camera will capture the fine print of jewelry.
 The dirt will be visible, so you have to clean it up as much as possible prior to shooting.
 When the jewelry is cleaned up, you’re giving yourself an easier time retouching jewelry images for the customer.

 After cleaning up the image, the jewelry should look as clean as possible and the customer will see a major improvement over the image that was shot.

 We also have to remove anything in the background.
 You want to remove anything that is blocking the image such as price tags or the platform keeping the jewelry in place.

 The Jewelry Retouching Team starts with creating a clipping path to separate the jewelry from the background.
-What we are trying to do is remove the object from the original background and placing it on a plain white background that is free from obstructions.
+What we are trying to do is remove the object from the original background and place it on a plain white background that is free from obstructions.
 Using the pen tool, we are able to create paths that can place the jewelry on a plain white background without making it look as if it was forcibly removed from the image.